MeatShifter/ChromeBook/README.md

-# Chromebook 3
+# Chromebook

-All things shiny and chromified
+A place for all things shiny and chromified.

 ---